-Mothers are to be given the option of keeping the scoring sheet at the infant's bedside or held in the nursing coordinators handover file (so as not to compromise the confidentiality of the mother's substance use).
-NAS scores should be documented in consultation with the mother and father if appropriate.
-Educate the parents on the scoring tool and encourage participation in scoring of their infants.
-Daily assessment of withdrawal symptoms, adequacy of feeding, adequacy of weight gain (or severity of weight loss) and non-pharmacological interventions.
+- Mothers' are to be given the option of keeping the scoring sheet at the infant's bedside, or held in the nursing coordinators handover file (so as not to compromise the confidentiality of the mother's substance use).
+NAS scores should be documented in consultation with the mother and father if appropriate. - Parents are to be familiarised with the scoring tool and be encouraged to participate in scoring of their infants.
+Daily assessment of withdrawal symptoms, adequacy of feeding, adequacy of weight gain (or severity of weight loss) and nonpharmacological interventions.
 This will enable recognition and appropriate response to NAS symptoms and assist in the ongoing management.

 - Encourage breastfeeding if the mother is stable on methadone.
 Harm minimisation in relation to breastfeeding should be discussed if the mother is on heroin or other sedatives and stimulants. - Liaise between medical, nursing and social work/WANDAS team concerning the family's social situation, parenting skills/abilities, visiting schedules and whether there are any indications for involvement of Department of Child Protection/DCP. - Hepatitis B vaccine before discharge, or Hepatitis B vaccine and immunoglobulin within 72 hours of birth if HepBsAg positive.
-Women with Hepatitis B may breast feed once their infant is vaccinated and given immunoglobulin.
-See Immunisations. - Hepatitis C is not a contraindication to breast feeding refer to WNHS Infections in obstetrics: Hepatitis C guideline and DOH Healthy WA Hepatitis C and Breastfeeding Parent Information
+Hepatitis C is not a contraindication to breast- feeding (Refer to Hepatitis C and Breastfeeding - Parent Information Sheet) and women with Hepatitis B may breast feed once their infant is vaccinated and given immunoglobulin.